The Easy Answer

 The Long Answer

-If you have an emergency or standard first aid certificate from an approved provider in another province, WSIB will accept the certificate until it expires.
+If you have a first aid certificate from an approved provider in another province, WSIB will accept the certificate until it expires.
 After the certificate expires, you are required to complete your first aid training with a WSIB-approved provider in Ontario.

 The Easy Answer

-Emergency or Standard First Aid depending on the number of workers at the worksite.
+Basic or Intermediate First Aid depending on the number of workers at the worksite.

 The Long Answer

-For workplaces with six or more workers on any shift, the employer must make sure that at least one worker has a standard first aid certificate working near the first aid station.
-For workplaces with five or less employees on any shift, the employer must make sure that at east one worker has a emergency first aid certificate
+For workplaces with six or more workers on any shift, the employer must make sure that at least one worker has an Intermediate first aid certificate working near the first aid station.
+For workplaces with five or less employees on any shift, the employer must make sure that at east one worker has a Basic first aid certificate

 The Easy Answer